WebOrigami/docs/src/content/builtins/@sort.md

 - `compare`.
 A function that compares two arguments.
 This uses the same definition as the JavaScript [Array sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#description) method.
 If omitted, items are converted to strings and sorted as strings.
 - `sortKey`.
 A function evaluated for each entry in the tree to determine a sort key.
 See below.

+The default `compare` function sorts text strings by their Unicode character values.
+If you are sorting things for display to end users, consider using [@naturalOrder](@naturalOrder.html) as the `compare` function.

 As a shorthand, if you supply a function as the second argument to `@sort`, it will be used as the `sortKey` function.

 To reverse the sort order, apply `@sort` and then [@reverse](@reverse.html).